monatemedia/docker-engine-on-linux/README.md

 ## Set Up Nginx Proxy

 You can use a single, centralized nginx-proxy container to manage your applications.
 This container will act as a reverse proxy and route traffic based on the subdomain to the correct application.

+> [!IMPORTANT]
+>
+> ## Docker Networking
+>
+> Our containers on Docker do not communicate via ports and IP addresses as in traditional networking, but instead use Docker's built-in networking feature, where containers are identified by container name.
+>
+> Containers can be identified by a tagged name using the `-t` flag, or the name assigned by Docker.

 To create the Nginx proxy, use the following command: